faithnkantha/learn-python/README.md

 # learn-python
 My journey through this amazing language.
-PYTHON
+PYTHON 💯
-I have provided the challenges that helped me learn python😊 Go through the challange to get a better understanding.
+I have provided the challenges that helped me learn python😊 Go through the challanges to get a better understanding.
+Each with a step by step guide👌